yosemitebandit/vebsite/content/notes/concerts.md

 was really excited about this but I had to leave to catch the train before Thao came on..
 * `Mountain Goats` at the Fillmore -- one of my favorites
 * `Gregory Alan Isakov` at the Fillmore -- great sound live
-* didn't go see `Sufjan` because the tickets were too expensive, same with `Jose Gonzalez` :/

 ### 2014
 * `Worldwide Dance Party` -- a funky show in RWC